magento/architecture/design-documents/testing/svc/improvements.md

 The goal of this proposal is to find ways of improving Semantic Version Checker (SVC) build to catch more backward incompatible changes and reduce number of false positive failures.

-Some of the following checks should be integrated into SVC build, while should be implemented as standalone tools.
+Some of the following checks should be implemented as standalone tools and integrated into SVC build.

+It makes sense to update 3rd party libraries before starting work on any improvements.
+For example [SVC library](https://github.com/tomzx/php-semver-checker) is more than a year-old and should be updated.

 # GraphQL Schema validation